chanmix51/Pomm/documentation/documentation.rst

  * ``dsn`` (mandatory): a URL like string to connect the database.
 It is in the form ``pgsql://user:password@host:port/database_name``
  * ``class``: The *Database* class to instantiate as a database.
 This class must extend ``Pomm\Database`` as we will see below.
  * ``isolation``: transaction isolation level. (default is ``ISOLATION_READ_COMMITTED``, see `Standard transactions`_)
  * ``name``: the database alias name.
-If none is provided, the database real name is substitued.
+If none is provided, the database real name is substituted.
 This option is notably used for namespacing map classes during database introspection (see `PHP tools`_ and `Introspected tables`_).

 Once registered, you can retrieve the databases with their name by calling the *getDatabase* method passing the name as argument.
 If no name is given, the first declared *Database* will be returned.

 DSN
 ---

-The **dsn** parameter format is important because it interacts with the server's access policy.
+The **dsn** parameter format is important because it interacts with Postgresql server's access policy.

  * **socket connection**
  * ``pgsql://user/database`` Connect *user* to the db *database* without password through the Unix socket system.
-This is the DSN's shortest form.
  * ``pgsql://user:pass/database`` The same but with password.
  * ``pgsql://user:pass@!/path/to/socket!/database`` When the socket is not in the default directory, it is possible to specify it in the host part of the DSN.
 Note it is surrounded by '!' and there are NO ending /.
 Using the «!» as delimiter assumes there are no «!» in your socket's path.
 But you don't have «!» in your socket's path do you ?
- * ``pgsql://user@!/path/to/socket!:port/database`` Postgresql's listening socket name are the same as TCP ports.
+ * ``pgsql://user@!/path/to/socket!:port/database`` Postgresql's listening socket's names are the same as TCP ports.
 If different than default socket, specify it in the port part.

  * **TCP connection**
  * ``pgsql://user@host/database`` Connect *user* to the db *database* on host *host* using TCP/IP.
  * ``pgsql://user:pass@host:port/database`` The same but with password and TCP port specified.

-The ``identity_mapper`` option gives you the opportunity to register an identity mapper.
+The ``identity_mapper`` option gives you the opportunity to register a default identity mapper.
 When connections are created, they will instantiate the given class.
 By default, the Smart IM is loaded.
-This can be overridden for specific connections (see the identity mapper section below).
+This can be overridden for specific connections (see the `identity mapper`_ section below).

 Converters
 ==========